Associate Director for Research Administration

 The UPMC Hillman Cancer Center (previously known as the University of Pittsburgh Cancer Institute and hereafter referred to as Hillman) is seeking an Associate Director (AD) for Research Administration.
-Hillman is a National Cancer Institute (NCI)-designated matrix cancer center focused on state-of-the-art cancer research, patient care, training the next generation of cancer researchers, and community outreach.
+Hillman is a National Cancer Institute (NCI)-designated matrix cancer center focused on state-of-the-art cancer research, patient care, training the next generation of cancer researchers, and community outreach that has been continuously funded by the NCI for 29 years.
 In 2015, Hillman celebrated its 30th anniversary and the renewal of its NCI Cancer Center Support Grant (CCSG).
 Hillman has 344 members, 10 scientific programs, 13 CCSG-supported shared resources, and an FY17 institutional funding base of nearly $157 million.
 In FY16 the University of Pittsburgh ranked fifth in overall NIH funding.

 The AD for Research Administration reports to the Hillman Director, and is a member of the executive leadership team responsible for providing strategic planning, management, and overall administrative supervision for research-related activities at Hillman, including oversight of shared resources.
 The AD works independently to perform assigned duties, and interacts frequently with other senior leaders at Hillman, the University of Pittsburgh’s School of Medicine and Graduate School of Public Health, and other departments.
 The AD is responsible for managing research operations with a team of administrators and PhD-level scientists.
 As a member of the executive leadership team, the AD collaborates with other senior leaders to advise the Director on strategies for improving Hillman operations, promoting research collaborations, and developing a strategic vision for Hillman that is aligned with NCI goals and requirements and of benefit to the local and surrounding regional communities.
 During its 2015 CCSG review, Hillman Research Administration scored exceptional.